w3c/wai-people-use-web/_people-use-web/user-stories-videos.md

 ---
 title: "Videos of How People with Disabilities Use the Web"
 nav_title: Videos
-layout: default
 lang: "en"
 last_updated: 2024-06-25
+description: Web accessibility is all about people.
+Learn about the impact of accessibility and the benefits for people with disabilities.

 permalink: /people-use-web/user-stories-videos/
 ref: /people-use-web/user-stories-videos/

-description: Web accessibility is all about people.
-Learn about the impact of accessibility and the benefits for people with disabilities.
+resource:
+  title: "Videos of How People with Disabilities Use the Web"
+  ref: /people-use-web/user-stories-videos/

 image: /content-images/wai-people-use-web/social.png
 footer: >
   <p><strong>Date:</strong> Updated 12 April 2023.</p>
   <p><strong>Editors:</strong> <a href="https://www.w3.org/People/shadi/">Shadi Abou_Zahra</a>. <a href="https://www.w3.org/WAI/intro/people-use-web/acknowledgments">Acknowledgments</a>.</p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 With support from the European Commission <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide Project</a>.</p>
-resource:
-  title: "Videos of How People with Disabilities Use the Web"
-  ref: /people-use-web/user-stories-videos/

 playlist:
   - title: Ade, reporter with limited use of his arms
     youtube-id: Z5dMdJzUy7w